JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 ![alt text](/blog_img/crypto/defi/fluid-usdt-etherscan-transaction.png)

-You can pay in different tokens:
+You can pay in different tokens: *because the transactions has some expenses, ofc!*

 ![alt text](/blog_img/crypto/defi/fluid-gas-pay.png)